 Role of site auditors

-Accredited site auditors can be engaged to independently review reports on assessment, remediation and validation actions to ensure that the methodology used by consultants and their interpretation of data are consistent with current EPA regulations and guidelines.
+Accredited site auditors can be engaged to independently review contaminated land consultant reports to ensure the methods and interpretation of data are consistent with EPA guidance.

-- that relates to management, carried out in respect of the actual or possible contamination of land and
+- relates to management carried out in respect of the actual or possible contamination of land and

-- that is conducted for the purpose of determining any one of the following matters
+- is conducted for the purpose of determining any one of the following matters

 - the nature and extent of any contamination of the land